Bouldering at the 2017 IFSC Climbing World Cup: Men

 83 athletes attended the World Cup in Nanjing.
 Keita Watabe (4t9 4b8), the only athlete in all World Cup finals of the season at this point, won his first World Cup competition.
 Tomoa Narasaki (3t6 4b7) came in second.

 Hachioji, Japan (6–7 May)

 Women

 54 athletes attended the World Cup in Hachiōji, Tokyo.
 Janja Garnbret (4t5 4b4) won her second World Cup of the season.
 Akiyo Noguchi (4t9 4b9) won the silver medal.

 Men

 84 athletes attended the World Cup in Hachiōji.
 Alexey Rubtsov (3t8 4b13) won the World Cup in front of Tomoa Narasaki (3t9 4b19), who had his third consecutive silver medal finish.

 Vail, United States (9–10 June)

 Women

 55 athletes attended the World Cup in Vail.
 Shauna Coxsey (4t5 4b4) won her third World Cup of the season.
 Akiyo Noguchi (4t9 4b9) won silver again.
-For the first time this season Janja Garnbret did not reach the final.
+For the first and so far only time in her career Janja Garnbret did not reach the final.